 Full speed ahead for Accountable Care Systems (now called Integrated Care Systems)

-Although in public NHS England is saying ‘Delay Accountable Care Organisation contracts blah blah’, ‘Accountable Care Organisation contracts consultation blah blah’, their planning guidance says ‘Double quick march.’
+Although in public NHS England is saying ‘Delay Accountable Care Organisation contracts blah blah’, and ‘Accountable Care Organisation contracts consultation blah blah’, their planning guidance says ‘Double quick march.’

 The headlines say one thing, the small print says another.